1.1 The Local Government and Social Care Ombudsman (LGSCO) is committed to:

 Monitoring employment practice

-1.28 This policy will be monitored periodically by the organisation to judge its effectiveness.
-In particular the organisation will Monitor the ethnic, gender and age composition of existing staff and of applicants of jobs (including promotion) and the number of people with disability in these group and will consider and take any appropriate action to address any issues that may be identified as a result of the monitoring process.
+2.26 This policy will be monitored periodically by the organisation to judge its effectiveness.
+In particular the organisation will monitor the ethnic, gender and age composition of existing employees and of applicants of jobs (including promotion) and the number of people with disability in these group and will consider and take any appropriate action to address any issues that may be identified as a result of the monitoring process.

-1.29 The LGO will consider any representations made about the operation of the Equality and Diversity Policy and possible improvement to it.
+2.27 The LGSCO will consider any representations made about the operation of the Equality and Diversity Policy and possible improvement to it.

 Monitoring service delivery